gianni-rosato/aviator/README.md

 ## Why AV1?

-AV1 aims to be more efficient than HEVC & VP9 by around 30%, and more efficient than h.264 by 50%.
+AV1 aims to be more efficient than HEVC & VP9 by around 30%, and more efficient than H.264 by 50%.
 Traditionally, a lot of AV1 encoder implementations have been pretty slow compared to competing codecs' encoders, but the [SVT-AV1](https://gitlab.com/AOMediaCodec/SVT-AV1/) production encoder is scalable, fast, and feature rich.
-We decided to use SVT-AV1 in order to give users a fast AV1 encoder implementation will scale well no matter what system you're using, and take advantage of your system resources to the fullest.
+We decided to use SVT-AV1 in order to give users a fast AV1 encoder implementation that will scale well no matter what system you're using, & effectively take advantage of your system resources.

-Aviator comes bundled with its own version of ffmpeg that is capable decoding videos to detect source information, upscaling & downscaling videos with a sharp scaling algorithm called lanczos, & encoding audio using the Opus audio codec via libopus.
+Aviator comes bundled with its own version of ffmpeg that is capable decoding videos to detect source information, upscaling & downscaling videos with a sharp scaling algorithm called Catmull-Rom, & encoding audio using the Opus audio codec via libopus.

 ## Aviator's Defaults